gvpm/CAEngine/README.md

 //The Quantity Rule is simpler, you first create the rule stating the current state of the cell, and the next state

 ####Rule underPop = e.createQuantityRule(stateOne, stateZero);
-//(Rule triggers if you have stateone and state tuple  is valid)
+//(In this case Rule triggers if you have stateone and state tuple  is valid)
 ####Rule overPop = e.createQuantityRule(stateOne, stateZero);
 ####Rule reproduction = e.createQuantityRule(stateZero, stateOne);